Maine Studies Degrees – Overview

 Overview: Minor in Maine Studies

 Offered through the College of Liberal Arts and Sciences (CLAS), the Minor in Maine Studies offers students the opportunity to explore Maine’s cultural, historical, and physical landscapes as part of their academic career.
-Students in BA degrees in CLAS are actually required to have a minor, and this one makes perfect sense for those wishing to learn more about their home state, or where they are living while a student at UMaine.
+Students in BA degrees in CLAS are actually required to have a minor, and this one makes perfect sense for those wishing to learn more about their home state or where they are living while a student at UMaine.

-As an added bonus, students can apply six credits from their minor toward their major, or vice versa.
+As an added bonus, students can apply six credits from their minor toward their major or vice versa.
 This means, for example, that a History major who has taken two Maine-related courses, like History of Maine and History of the Maine Woods, can also apply these toward the Maine Studies Minor.
-Other departments with two or more Maine-related courses in their curriculum include ANT, ENG, WGS, FAS and NAS.
+Other departments with two or more Maine-related courses in their curriculum include ANT, ENG, WGS, FAS, and NAS.

 In terms of requirements, students in the Maine Studies Minor must take 18 credits in Maine-related courses, including MES 101, Introduction to Maine Studies, and MES 201, The Maine Coast.
 At least 12 credit hours must be University of Maine courses, with up to six transfer credits allowed.
 Students may take courses on campus, online, or both.
 There are also experiential (field) courses available, as well as independent studies courses.

 Students interested in the Maine Studies minor can use the Contact Us page for more information.
 They can also speak with their regular academic advisor, or the advising office within their college.
-This page from the College of Liberal Arts and Sciences has more information about choosing and adding a minor.

 To make the process even easier, we have created a Declaration of MES Minor Form that shows you exactly what you need to fill out (the boxes in yellow), and has the “Add Minor” information already completed.
 You can fill out this form quickly and bring it to your advisor or mail it to Maine Studies, c/o Maine Folklife Center, 5773 South Stevens Hall, for the department’s signature.